-Winter conditions continue to persist thru June, some trailheads may not be fully accessible due to snow or downed trees.
-Permit offices offering virtual services only until further notice, therefore, no first-come, first-served on the day of entry will be available.
+Permit offices offering primarily virtual services until further notice, therefore, no first-come, first-served on the day of entry will be available.
 Overnight permits must be booked at least 1 day in advance of entry date.
+High winds in winter 2020/21 have resulted in many downed trees on the Red Peak trail and have impacted other areas.
+Plan your travel accordingly.

 Visitors must obtain a Wilderness permit for overnight camping as well as day visits, year-round.
 A quota system is in place for the 45 overnight destination zones from the Friday before Memorial Day through September 30th each year.
 The system disperses visitors throughout the area, providing an opportunity for solitude and reflection.
 Permits are available for advanced reservation six months in advance.
 A recreation fee is assessed during the permitting process.
 Day trips are free of charge.